stevehouel/my-website/content/about.md

   - Security
   - Reliability

-Some sample experience :*Airbus - 6 months*
+Some sample experience: *Airbus - 6 months*

 Consulting and build of the technical architecture of the Airbus Public Cloud Platform on AWS.
 This platform aims to provide necessary tools for Airbus projets to land properly into the cloud while meeting Airbus security, connectivity and automation requirements#Serverless Evangelist
 July - December 2017 - AttestationLégale* Consulting in microservices architecture* Helps company to transform his legacy SI into a fully managed infrastructure on AWS